jaked/cufp-metaprogramming-tutorial/solutions/ocaml/tuple_map/index.markdown

 Ast.str_item`; we match the AST fragment for the syntax above and replace it with the rewritten code.

-To walk the tree we extend the `Ast.map` object, which
+To walk the tree we extend the `Ast.map` object.

 ## Other stuff